By Dr. Mercola

 This is actually the highest rate ever reported in the United States, and a rate higher than in most other developed countries.
 One study in the British Medical Journal found that a woman's risk of death during delivery is three to five times higher during cesarean than a natural delivery, her risk of hysterectomy four times higher, and her risk of being admitted to intensive care is two times higher.2

 C-section rates are lower among home births, as well as midwife-attended births.
 At one small hospital run by the Navajo Nation, where midwives deliver most babies born vaginally, the C-section rate is only 13.5 percent.
-According to Cohain, these are some of the factors that may make a hospital birth more dangerous for a low-risk pregnancy:

 What Conditions are Better Dealt With at the Hospital?